dosyago/dn/README.md

 <p>DiskerNet is licensed under the Polyform Strict License 1.0.0.
 You can purchase a license for different uses below:</p>

 <ul>
-    <li>For personal, research, noncommercial purposes: Buy a Perpetual Non-commercial Use License of the current Version re-upped Monthly to the Latest Version, USD$1.99 per month</li>
+    <li>For personal, research, noncommercial purposes: Buy a Perpetual Non-commercial Use License of the current Version re-upped Monthly to the Latest Version, USD$1.99 per month, paid yearly.
+Or purchase an Unlimited Time version for the equivalent of 5 years.</li>
-    <li>For part of your internal tooling in your org: Buy a Perpetual Internal Use License of the current Version re-upped Monthly to the Latest Version, USD $12.99 per month</li>
+    <li>For part of your internal tooling in your org: Buy a Perpetual Internal Use License of the current Version re-upped Monthly to the Latest Version, USD $12.99 per month, paid bi-yearly, or purchase an Unlimited Time version for the equivalent of 5 years.</li>
-    <li>For anywhere in your business: Buy a Perpetual Small-medium Business License of the current Version re-upped Monthly to the Latest Version, USD $99 per month.</li>
+    <li>For anywhere in your business: Buy a Perpetual Small-medium Business License of the current Version re-upped Monthly to the Latest Version, USD $99 per month.
+Or purchase an Unlimited Time version for the equivalent of 5 years.</li>
 </ul>

 ## Get it